 Copyright Smart Health Psychology.
 All rights reserved.

 If insomnia has become part of your life and you would like to do something about it, you may be a candidate for CBT-i.
-Contact Marni Amsellem, Ph.D. to discuss whether this may be an option for you.
+Contact Marni Amsellem, Ph.D. to discuss possible treatment options.